marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   It is undefined what happens if :samp:`{cleanup_function}` does not return normally.

-.. index:: common variable attribute

-.. index:: nocommon variable attribute
+.. index:: common variable attribute, nocommon variable attribute

 .. option:: common, nocommon